Gianluca Busio: International career

 In October 2019, he was named to the United States squad for the 2019 FIFA U-17 World Cup in Brazil.
 On July 11, 2021, Busio made his senior national team debut, substituting for Jackson Yueill in the 62nd minute of the U.S.'s CONCACAF Gold Cup group match against Haiti.
 Busio was included in the 2023 CONCACAF Gold Cup roster, starting twice in the group stage.
 He scored his first senior national team goal against Trinidad and Tobago in his home state of North Carolina.
 Busio then started and played the entire quarter-final match up versus Canada, playing a key role in the own-goal off of Scott Kennedy.

 On October 8, 2023, Busio was called up to the United States under-23 national team ahead of friendlies against Mexico and Japan.

 Personal life

 Busio is of Italian descent through his Brescia-born father and holds Italian citizenship.
 His mother is African-American.
-He has an older sister, Ilaria, and an older brother, Matteo, who plays soccer at UNC-Charlotte and whom Gianluca lists as his biggest inspiration.
+He has an older sister, Ilaria, and an older brother, Matteo, who played soccer at UNC-Charlotte and whom Gianluca lists as his biggest inspiration.